Before You File (or Respond to) a Request for Arbitration

 - Did the complainant clearly articulate the contractual or non-contractual matter that exists as established in Article 17, Standard of Practice 17-4.

-- Are both Complainant and Respondent members of the Jackson Association of REALTORS® or members of its MLS and are they Principals?
+- Are both Complainant and Respondent members of the Central Mississippi REALTORS® or members of its MLS and are they Principals?

 - Is the complaint form and narrative in its proper form (i.e. typed, dated, signed).